fastrgv/RufasSok/README.md

 This is a minimalistic version of an interactive, OpenGL Sokoban puzzle game with 3 external solvers, and 3 embedded auto-solvers designed to help you to learn to solve puzzles on your own.

 The objective is to push all the movable objects onto their targets.
 And the embedded solvers can help you a little, or a lot, when you get stuck.

+And now, when you think you are ready for it, try solving the various puzzles backward using the new backward mode game called "baksok".

 ### Controls